OferE/bit2c/Readme.md

 The bit2c provides a way to work with bit2c the Israeli bitcoin exchange (www.bit2c.co.il).
 The API is documented at: http://www.bit2c.co.il/home/api

-## Basic Use Case
+## Usage

-This is an example for accessing public the API
+This is an example for accessing the public API
 ```javascript
 var bit2c = require('./lib/bit2c');